You are located in service: RWTH High Performance Computing (Linux)

 • Don't name your input file $JOBNAME.inp.
 It will be deleted by the batch script and your job won't start.

 • Use separate directories for each job.
-The file abaqus_v6.env could be overwritten by a newly starting job.

 • Use the checkpoint functionality of ABAQUS to save the current state and restart from there.
 This is especially useful for long running jobs that may run into the maximum time limit.
 The following is taken as-is from Sheffield HPC Documentation: